Practice Research Symposium

 Lecture Theatre, Level 3

-This panel presentation and discussion will explore a range of experiences in situating practice based higher degrees in different cultural, disciplinary and organisational contexts.
-The catalyst for the discussion is the recent publication Practice Based Design Research edited by Laurene Vaughan and published by Bloomsbury Academic.
+This panel presentation and discussion explored a range of experiences in situating practice based higher degrees in different cultural, disciplinary and organisational contexts.
+The catalyst for the discussion was the recent publication Practice Based Design Research edited by Laurene Vaughan and published by Bloomsbury Academic.
 This edited collection endeavoured to bring together a global perspective on practice based design research degrees from a diverse range of perspectives and experiences.
-The panel keynote Situating Creative Practice Research will extend the ambitions of the publication through a peer conversation across the design, architecture and creative arts.
+The panel keynote Situating Creative Practice Research extends the ambitions of the publication through a peer conversation across the design, architecture and creative arts.

 Laurene Vaughan (RMIT)

 Jo Russell-Clarke (University of Adelaide), Cameron Tonkinwise (University of New South Wales), Ross Gibson (University of Canberra)